From NKAA, Notable Kentucky African Americans Database (main entry)

-Elkins, James Lewis(born: January 17, 1916 - died: January 20, 1989) James L. Elkins, a noted music director, was born in Paris, KY.
-He was the son of James M. and Cynthia Kennedy Elkins.
-He was a brother to Mildred M. Elkins Mott.
-In the 1920 and the 1930 U.S. Census records, the family was living on Lilleston Avenue with James M. Elkins' parents, Will and Amanda Elkins.
+Elkins, James Lewis(born: January 17, 1916 - died: January 20, 1989) James L. Elkins, a noted music director, was born in Paris, KY, the son of James M. and Cynthia Kennedy Elkins.
+He was a brother of Mildred M. Elkins Mott.
+In the 1920 and the 1930 U.S. Census records, the family was living on Lilleston Avenue with their parents, Will and Amanda Elkins.

-James L. Elkins would leave Paris, KY to attend college; he is a graduate of Lane College in Jackson, TN.
-He studied music at the University of Belgium in Seige, Belgium where he earned the diploma American in Voice.
-He also attended the Chicago Conservatory and the Julliard School of Music in New York City, NY.
-He was the conductor of the Wings Over Jordon Choir for several years.
-The choir sang Negro spirituals.
-James L. Elkins was also a WWII veteran; he was in the U.S. Army from 1943-1945.
-He served overseas and returned to the United States in December of 1945.
+James Elkins would leave Paris to attend college; he is a graduate of Lane College in Jackson, TN.
+He later studied music at the University of Belgium in Seige, Belgium, where he earned an American in Voice diploma.
+He also attended the Chicago Conservatory and the Julliard School of Music in New York City.
+He was the conductor of the Wings Over Jordan Choir, which sang Negro spirituals, for several years.

-James L. Elkins was the first African American member of the Ector County Lions Club.
-He was a member of the Midland/Odessa Symphony and Chorale.
+Elkins was the first African American member of the Ector County Lions Club and a member of the Midland/Odessa Symphony and Chorale.
 He was a member of Omega Psi Phi Fraternity.
-In 2001, the James Elkins Singers, named in his honor, were formed with 30 alumni members of the Blackshear High School music program.
-Blackshear High had been an all-black school.
-The singers performed Negro spirituals in 2004 at the Odessa College Deadrick Auditorium.
-It was the group's first Black History Month concert.
+In 2001 the James Elkins Singers, named in his honor, were formed with 30 alumni members of the Blackshear High School music program; Blackshear High had been an all-black school.
+The singers performed Negro spirituals in 2004 at the Odessa College Deadrick Auditorium, the group's first Black History Month concert.

 James L. Elkins died at the Lubbock General Hospital January 1989 from injuries suffered in a house fire.
 He is buried in the Rose Hill Cemetery in Odessa.